By: Active Sports Therapy

 - If you notice the pack flip-flopping from side to side as they walk, the culprit is usually loose straps, so tightening them should stop this problem.

 - If your child is complaining that their back, neck, or shoulders are sore, you should take steps to immediately reduce the weight.

-- Help your kids develop their organizational skills with regular clean outs of unneeded items as well as knowing what they will and won’t need that day at school.
-This will allow them not to tote unnecessary items to and from school each day.
+- Help your kids develop their organizational skills with regular clean-outs of unneeded items as well as knowing what they will and won’t need that day at school.
+This will allow them not to tote unnecessary items daily and from school.

-If your child is complaining of pain however, it’s important to listen to them as it could be a symptom of a larger problem or an issue that is at the point of needing to be looked at by a professional.
+If your child is complaining of pain, however, it’s important to listen to them as it could be a symptom of a larger problem or an issue that needs to be looked at by a professional.
 At Active Sports Therapy we have both sport and family chiropractors equipped to assess and treat your little one if needed.